davidwightman/javascript-compendium/types.md

 ## Types

-### primitive types
+### primitive values

-number
-string
-boolean
-null - intentioanl absence of any value
+number - used for math calculations string - used for text boolean - used for logical operators null - used for intentioanlly missing values
 - must be assined
 - typeof null is "object"
-undefined - variables that do not have an assigned value

-Symbol
-BigInt
+undefined - used for unintentionally missing values

+Symbol - (uncommon) used to perform rituals and hide secrets BigInt - (uncommon) used for math on big numbers

 ### reference types

-functions
-objects
-arrays
+functions - used to refer to code objects - used to group related data and code arrays - a type of object

 they point to value.